Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

 For the experimental uncertainty per $q$-bin, we compute the standard error of the difference of two independently averaged quantities.
 Let $K_-$ and $K_+$ denote the number of stacks contributing to the pre- and long-excitation averages, respectively.
 Furthermore, let $\sigma_\mp(q)$ be the standard deviations across stacks of the per-stack estimates in the $q$-bin.
 The standard error of the difference is

 This experimentally measured uncertainty is shown as a red error band around the differential diffraction signal in Fig.~\ref{fig:lineout_noise}\,b.
-To model the same quantity theoretically, we treat frame-to-frame bunch-charge fluctuations as Gaussian jitter of the instantaneous Poisson rate as discussed in Section~\ref{sec:source_noise}.
+To model the same quantity theoretically, we treat frame-to-frame bunch-charge fluctuations as Gaussian jitter of the instantaneous Poisson rate as discussed in Sec.~\ref{sec:source_noise}.
 The key step is to combine the single-pixel uncertainty model with the source-noise assumptions made earlier.
-In Appendix~\ref{sec:diffraction_uncert_w_source_noise} we propagate the common multiplicative jitter from source noise through the $P_0$ estimator that is formed from $N$ events and averaged azimuthally over $M$ pixels.
-As a result of the derivation we find that the uncertainty separates into a counting term that improves with the number of trials $NM$ and a source-noise term that remains correlated across pixels and hence only improves with $N$.
-Applying the delta method yields the expected uncertainty for a $P_0$ counting based measurement in a given $q$-bin, over $K_\mp$ independent stacks gives (see Eqs.~\ref{eq:diffraction_feature_uncert_1},\ref{eq:diffraction_feature_uncert_2}):
+In Appendix~\ref{sec:diffraction_uncert_w_source_noise}, we propagate the common multiplicative jitter from source noise through the $P_0$ estimator that is formed from $N$ events and averaged azimuthally over $M$ pixels.
+We find that the uncertainty separates into a counting term that improves with the number of trials $NM$ and a source-noise term that remains correlated across pixels and hence only improves with $N$.
+Applying the delta method yields the expected uncertainty for a $P_0$ counting based measurement in a given $q$-bin, over $K_\mp$ independent stacks gives (see Eqs.~\ref{eq:diffraction_feature_uncert_1} and \ref{eq:diffraction_feature_uncert_2}):

-using the source-noise estimate $\epsilon = 0.65\%$ from Section~\ref{sec:source_noise} and using $M(q) \gg 1\:\forall\:q$.
+using the source-noise estimate $\epsilon = 0.65\%$ from Sec.~\ref{sec:source_noise} and using $M(q) \gg 1\:\forall\:q$.
 In a last step, inserting Eq.~\ref{eq:uncert_theo_full} into Eq.~\ref{eq:difference_uncertainty} yields the full expression for the model uncertainty of a difference signal.
 Panel~c overlays $\sigma_{\Delta I,\mathrm{exp}}(q)$ (black) with $\sigma_{\Delta I,\mathrm{th}}(q)$ (red).
-The agreement across the entire $q$-range is good, confirming that the $P_0$ counting model accurately captures the statistical uncertainty and the data is shot-noise limited after normalization and aggregation over all frames of a stack, equivalent pixels, and time-delays.
-Practically, this provides a simple planning tool for ultrafast electron diffraction experiments.
+The agreement across the entire $q$-range is good, confirming that the $P_0$ counting model accurately captures the statistical uncertainty and the data are shot-noise limited after normalization and aggregation over all frames of a stack, equivalent pixels, and time-delays.
+Practically, this provides a simple planning tool for expected SNR in ultrafast electron diffraction experiments using HPCDs.